Perspective | Criticism of Tony LaRussa hire misses the point: He was the best-qualified candidate.

 Let’s start with LaRussa’s age.
-Regardless of how you feel about either Presidential candidate, the fact is, for the next four years, the country is going to be run by man in mid-70s.
+Regardless of how you feel about either Presidential candidate, the fact is, for the next four years, the country is going to be run by a man in mid-70s.
 That job is slightly more complicated than managing a baseball team — sorry, seamheads.

 Sports offers other analogues.
 Syracuse basketball coach Jim Boeheim will be 76 this month; Duke basketball coach Mike Krzyzewski is 73.
 The only concern their fans have about their age is that they will retire in the not-too-distant-future.
 Dusty Baker returned to baseball to manage the Houston Astros out of the morass of their cheating scandal this past season at 71.